 Tentative Agreements:

-For the existing IMT-BS coexistence with 5G broadcast BS or DTT BS, it should also follow the regulatory requirements defined at least.

-Note: the protection of DTT service has been defined in sub-clause 6.6.3.3 and Annex G.1 of TS36.104; the protection of DTT service is also defined in the sub-clause 6.6.4.2.5.2 and 9.7.4.2.1.1 of TS38.104.

-For 5G broadcast BS coexisting with legacy IMT-BS, it should follow the regulatory requirements at least;

-For coexistence study between 5G based broadcast and IMT-service, this should be mainly targeted to define the BS ACLR and UE ACS requirements of 5G broadcast service.

-The following regulatory requirement should be taken into account for coexistence between IMT service and DTT spectrum [1] TS 36.104 [2] In ITU Region 1 operation of transmitters of the broadcasting service are governed by the Technical Annexes of the GE06 Agreement and ETSI specification ETSI EN 302 296.
+The following regulatory requirement should be taken into account for coexistence between IMT service and DTT spectrum.
+[2] In ITU Region 1 operation of transmitters of the broadcasting service are governed by the Technical Annexes of the GE06 Agreement and ETSI specification ETSI EN 302 296.
 [3] In ITU Region 2, the relevant documents are offered by corresponding national regulators such as FCC in the US and Anatel in Brazil Title 47 CFR 73.622, Digital television table of allotments, FCC, United States ABNT 15601, NORMA BRASILEÑA, Televisión digital terrestre — Sistema de transmisión ISDB-Tb, Anatel, Brazil [4] In ITU Region 3, national regulation is applied in coordination and negotiation between affected administrations, such as China.
 GB20600-2006 [8], Framing structure, channel coding and modulation for digital television terrestrial broadcasting system, National Radio and Television Standardization Technical Committee, People’s Republic of China [5] ITU-R BT.2033 Planning criteria, including protection ratios, for second generation of digital terrestrial television broadcasting systems in the VHF/UHF bands [6] ITU-R BT.2215-7 Measurements of protection ratios and overload thresholds for broadcast TV receivers

+Companies are encouraged to further investigate how those regulatory requirements should be considered in RAN4 specifications (e.g. new requirements, reference to the relevant regulations, …)